top of page

 Start with the Budget: Why Every Application Strategy Should Begin With the Bottom Line

-Let’s start at the beginning—with the one step most families skip, and few admissions experts talk about.
+Let’s start at the beginning, unfortunately with the one step most families skip, and that not enough admissions experts talk about.

-If you’re parenting a rising senior in the Class of 2026, the next few months might feel like stepping onto a treadmill that someone else controls.
-Deadlines are looming, advice is coming at you from every direction, and the Common App opens August 1—ready or not.
+If you’re parenting a rising senior in the Class of 2027, the next few months might feel like stepping onto a treadmill that someone else controls.
+Deadlines are looming, advice is coming at you from every direction, and the Common App opens August 1 whether you're ready or not!

 So where do you start?

-Most families skip this step—and regret it later.
+Most families skip this step and many regret it later.

 It’s not because they don’t care.
 It’s because somewhere along the way, we were taught that talking about money cheapens the process.
 That if your kid is “good enough,” the money will somehow work itself out.
-Or worse—that the right college is a dream, and you don’t put a price tag on dreams.
+Or worse, that the right college is a dream, and you don’t put a price tag on dreams.
+(Ugh...dream schools...don't get me started)

 That’s nonsense.